xanderlent/intel-npu-highlevel-rpms/README.md

 - sphinx-thebe with extra sphinx has a circular dependency on sphinx-book-theme
 - sphinx-togglebutton with extra sphinx has a circular dep on sphinx-book-theme
 - sphinx-book-theme seems to download NPM packages during the build... really?
+- tokenizers downloads and compiles a whole smorgasboard of rust code... sigh.
+- safetensors downloads and compiles a whole smorgasboard of rust code... sigh.

 ## Candidates for evaluation for future packaging